 Keep Drain Grates Unobstructed

 Use a rake or broom to remove obstructions, ensuring water can freely enter the drain below.
-Where grates tend to get buried easily, consider trimming back nearby landscaping.
+Where grates tend to get buried quickly, consider trimming back nearby landscaping.
 Unblocking the grate is an effort that pays off in better drainage when storms hit.

 Maintain Natural Flow Paths

-It’s important to allow natural stormwater flow paths to remain open on your property.
+It’s essential to allow natural stormwater flow paths to remain open on your property.
 Trim back any overgrown trees or plants blocking low-lying areas where water drains.
 Ensure grades and slopes direct rainfall runoff adequately towards street gutters or culverts.

 Deep Clean your Drains